Hostility between congressional Republicans and Democrats reaches new lows amid growing fears of violence

 Trump tweeted the next day: “Marjorie is strong on everything and never gives up — a real WINNER!”

-After November’s elections, McCarthy found his standing in the House GOP at an all-time high after Republicans beat expectations, cutting the Democratic majority to single digits after most forecasters had predicted Democrats would gain seats.
+After November’s elections, McCarthy found his standing in the House GOP at an all-time high after Republicans beat expectations, cutting the Democratic majority after most forecasters had predicted the Democrats would gain seats.

 Instead, McCarthy signaled to Republicans that he would back Trump’s election fraud claims to the very end — at the Jan.
 6 vote to certify the electoral college tally.